inviwo/inviwo/docs/markdown/GettingStarted_Build.md

 1. `git clone --recurse-submodules https://github.com/inviwo/inviwo`\
 The `--recurse-submodules` is necessary to pull dependencies.

-2. Open CMake (we recommend using the GUI here), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
+2. Generate build pipeline (e.g. Visual Studio project, or make files): Open CMake (see [the CMake GUI tutorial](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html#guide:User%20Interaction%20Guide) for more instructions on its usage), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
 You can then select the desired Inviwo modules (`IVW_MODULE_*`) and configure again.
 When selecting the compiler, make sure to select the correct Visual Studio version that you use on 64-bit.
 32-bit is not supported.
 3. (Optional) To add external Inviwo modules, add those in `IVW_EXTERNAL_MODULES` in the format of\
 `C:/Inviwo/otherrepo/modules;C:/mysite/myrepo/mymodules;`\
  Use front slashes and no space between modules.
 Configure again.
 External modules are developed in the [inviwo modules repository](https://github.com/inviwo/modules).